VxJasonxV/MusicBrainz-Track-Parsers/README.md

 ## Roadmap / Wishlist ##

 * Suitable framework for detecting file-formats, both dumbly (by extension) and smartly (by file magic/mimetype), turning this into just a single script.
-* Seemless `pbcopy` integration into OS X environments.
+* Seamless `pbcopy` integration into OS X environments.
 * Smart artist display, automatically when "Various Artists" is seen, or when differing artists are detected on tracks.

 --------